Aashitripathii/RTL-Design/README.md

 # RTL-Design-and-Synthesis-
 # Day 1 - Introduction to Verilog RTL design and Synthesis
-## 1- Introduction to open-source simulator iverilog
+##  Introduction to open-source simulator iverilog
-### (i) SKY130RTL D1SK1 L1 Introduction to iverilog design test bench
+### SKY130RTL D1SK1 L1 Introduction to iverilog design test bench
 #### What is simulator?
 In RTL (Register Transfer Level) design, a simulator is a specialized software tool used to verify the functional correctness of digital hardware described in an HDL (Hardware Description Language) such as Verilog, SystemVerilog, or VHDL before the design is synthesized or implemented on hardware
 In this workshop we'll use iVerilog